Signed Into Law

 Which agencies enforce HB685?

-HB685 is enforced by Municipal Utility Departments and Civil Courts (via litigation for non-compliance).
+HB685 is enforced by Civil Courts (via litigation for non-compliance) and Municipal Utility Departments.

 Q

-The compliance urgency for HB685 is rated as "moderate".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for HB685 is rated as "moderate".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q